Kakamega National Forest Reserve, the only Kenya’s tropical rain forest, is located in Kakamega and Kisumu Counties northwest of Nairobi.

 When to Visit

-Best months to visit are December, January, February and early March.
+The best months to visit are December, January, February, and early March.

 - Insect repellent especially the Mosquito

 - If you are camping please carry camping equipment